Be-leaf In The Power of Fall Planting

 Retain Moisture with Mulch

 Most new trees and shrubs will benefit from mulch, which helps conserve moisture in the soil.
+Contact your local supplier and order a bark-based mulch delivery.
 Using a bark-based mulch layer 3 inches of mulch on top of the soil, leaving about 1 to 2 inches of space around the trunk to prevent disease.

 Watering Your New Tree or Shrub